srct/whats-open-web/CONTRIBUTING.md

      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-* Push your branch to GitHub:
+* Push your branch to GitLab:

     ```shell
     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `angular:master`.
+* In GitLab, send a merge request to `master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Angular test suites to ensure tests are still passing.
-  * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+  * Rebase your branch and force push to your GitLab repository (this will update your Merge Request):

     ```shell
     git rebase master -i